 My minivan driver cursed in Thai as we rolled to a stop somewhere between Chiang Mai and Vientiane, Laos.

-Many red-eyed hours later I was forking over my passport at the Thai embassy in Laos, which then subsequently closed for the Buddhist Lent holiday.
+Many red-eyed hours later, I was forking over my passport at the Thai embassy in Laos, which then subsequently closed for the Buddhist Lent holiday.
 I wasn’t going anywhere for the next five days, which in reality is four more days than necessary for hanging around Laos’ beaten-up capital city.

 I probably gained five pounds just eating great food and sitting around French cafes for a week like some introspective colonist.
+What else was there to do?

 Was Laos turning soft on me?
+Time to investigate.

 My quick visa run from Thailand to Laos turned more or less into a three-week visa marathon as nostalgia took over and I decided to have a proper look around a country that I loved seven years ago.